James-VT/MS1_Handleigh_Hall/README.md

     * Balsamiq was used to develop the wireframes for this project.

 * [HTML5](https://html5.org)
     * The HTML pages for this site were written using HTML5.
-TODO: CHECK IF THIS SITE IS CORRECT

 * [CSS3](http://www.css3.info/)
     * The CSS styling for this site was written using CSS3.
-TODO: CHECK IF THIS SITE IS CORRECT

 * [Bootstrap](https://getbootstrap.com/)
     * Bootstrap was used in this project to provide styling frameworks and for the automatic elements of responsive design it comes with.
 The version I have used is Bootstrap 4.